biocore/American-Gut/md/beyond_bacteria_top_taxa.md

 Like *Roseburia spp.*, *Faecalibacterium prausnitzii* is an important butyrate producer in the human GI tract.
-Numerous studies have described associations between *F. prausnitzii* and health and several disease states, solidly establishing this species as an importer player in maintaining host health.
+Numerous studies have described associations between *F. prausnitzii* and health and several disease states, solidly establishing this species as an important player in maintaining host health.

 Much work has been focused on the association between the presence or absence of *F. prausnitzii* in the gut microbiome and gut diseases, and a wealth of